 At BlessingWhite, we have worked with, and coached, thousands of leaders over the course of our 45+ years in leadership development and employee engagement.
 Our partnership with thought leaders, proprietary research, and practical experience have led us back to several key truths about developing executive presence.

-Although this quality is a complex mix of several attributes, each deployed at the right time in the appropriate context, in the end, executive presence comes down to four core elements that leaders should care about:
+Although executive presence is a complex mix of several attributes, each deployed at the right time in the appropriate context, in the end, this strong leadership quality comes down to four core elements that leaders should care about:

 Confidence – Sometimes referred to as “gravitas,” leadership confidence is about expressing oneself in a way that commands both respect and approachability.
 This is not about arrogance, but about demonstrating a sense of positivity and control.
 It is about reassuring others that you, as a leader, have the competence to lead, to be successful, and to lead others successfully.